 In 2016, Joe Bakhmoutski was diagnosed with testicular cancer and today he regularly contributes with articles for the CancerAid app to support others.
 Joe is passionate about helping people who have been diagnosed with cancer to stay on top of their worries during treatment and beyond.
 This is Joe's story on how to manage worry during a pandemic:

-When cancer is a part of your life, you can't help but worry how it's going to affect your life: Will I get the virus?
+When cancer is a part of your life, you can't help but worry how this pandemic is going to affect your life: Will I get the virus?
 What if my loved one gets sick?
 What if I can't find a job after this crisis?
 What if my business goes under?
 These worries are inevitable - but in some way, you are much better prepared for it if your life has been touched by cancer.

 We have lived it, and found ways to get around it - and getting on top of worry really got through to me before my regular oncology checkup.
 I was freaking out...
 What if the cancer comes back?
 Is there another treatment?
 Or am I going to die?
 What can I do about it?
 Because this worry is driving me INSANE!!